 Philippine Days features entertainment by a wide range of Filipino and other local artists and performing arts groups.
 A couple of years ago there were short promotional concerts by the Day Trippers – a Beatles Tribute Band – and the Music of ABBA by the group ARRIVAL.

-A couple of years ago there was also a special guest appearance by the Filipino actor Richard Gomez, and performances by numerous other singers, bands and dance groups, as well as just random people from the audience from time to time.
+A few years ago there was also a special guest appearance by the Filipino actor Richard Gomez, and performances by numerous other singers, bands and dance groups, as well as just random people from the audience from time to time.

 If you like Filipino food, music and/or culture, or you want to experience them for the first time, or you just want to hang out around Lonsdale Quay on the North Shore for the day, then Philippine Days at Watertfront Park is a great place to be.